 To properly test the batteries, the hospital ran a wireless Cytrix connection during shifts – a connection that rapidly depletes batteries.
 The result averaged a 4-6 hour run time and the battery yielded around 1,000 cycles before needing to be replaced.

 Although it wasn’t a critical factor that they had to consider, Elora’s cost of ownership also provided fiscal savings for the hospital.
-Not only did the Elora system improve their workflow, but it also provided a cost-effective solution for them since Elora batteries only need to be changed every year with their carts.
-And even when substitution becomes necessary, Anton/Bauer’s replacement battery cost is remarkably low, further reducing the total cost of ownership for hospitals.
+Not only did the Elora system improve their workflow, but it also provided a cost-effective solution.
+Anton/Bauer’s replacement battery cost is remarkably low, further reducing the total cost of ownership for hospitals.
 Moreover, because of Elora’s adaptability with multiple carts, the hospital didn’t need to replace their older workstations on wheels with newer models containing an SLA battery, which saves the hospital on money and space; space that can be used for other purposes, like tending to patients.

 Elora demonstrates Anton/Bauer’s commitment to providing healthcare professionals with an improved, uncomplicated solution that decreases agitations with movement and workflow and increases concentration on patient care.